 Adrenal Fatigue Symptoms

-It's very important to keep in mind that the symptoms of adrenal fatigue are shared with a variety of other conditions like thyroid disorders, hypoglycemia, neurotransmitter imbalances, hormonal imbalances and many others.
-One should always seek the advice of a qualified healthcare practitioner who is highly skilled and knowledgeable about adrenal disorders and have adrenal insufficiency testing to rule out any other possible conditions before assuming adrenal fatigue.
+It's very important to keep in mind that the symptoms of adrenal fatigue are shared with a variety of other conditions like thyroid disorders, hypoglycemia, neurotransmitter imbalances, hormonal imbalances, and many others.
+One should always seek the advice of a qualified healthcare practitioner who is highly skilled and knowledgeable about adrenal disorders and have testing to rule out any other possible conditions before assuming adrenal fatigue.

 Hypothyroidism almost always occurs in conjunction with weak adrenals at least to some degree and many people are often diagnosed with a thyroid problem and the adrenal issue is ignored.
-The thyroid will be downregulated when the adrenal glands are not functioning properly, because the adrenals can't deal with the stress that is associated with normal body functions and energy production, thus the cause of intense fatigue and lack of energy when one has weak adrenals.
+The thyroid will be downregulated when the adrenal glands are not functioning properly because the adrenals can't deal with the stress that is associated with normal body functions and energy production, thus the cause of intense fatigue and lack of energy when one has weak adrenals.
 When there is low thyroid output, the adrenal glands need to be addressed first; the thyroid may take care of itself once the adrenals are functioning again.
-Treating the thyroid before treating the adrenal glands can cause more deterioration in the adrenal glands and the thyroid.
-Please read the following page for a more in depth discussion of this particular aspect.People in the advanced stage of adrenal exhaustion can't stand up for very long, because they feel too weak.
+Treating the thyroid without treating the adrenal glands can cause more deterioration in the adrenal glands and the thyroid.
+Please read the following page for a more in-depth discussion of this particular aspect.People in the advanced stage of adrenal exhaustion can't stand up for very long, because they feel too weak.
 They must be sitting or lying down the majority of the day.
 Standing is essentially impossible.

-- The primary symptom of adrenal fatigue is relentless fatigue and lack of energy that is not relieved by any amount of sleep or rest.
+- The primary symptom of adrenal fatigue is relentless fatigue and lack of energy that is not relieved by any amount of sleep or rest

 - You have difficulty getting out of bed in the morning, even when you had a reasonable amount of sleep